tokenized/docs/concepts-contracts.md

 #### Contract Formation

 When the contract sees the [Contract Amendment](../protocol/actions#action-contract-amendment) action land in its wallet, it evaluates the action and looks to ensure that the modifications are valid.
 If the contract determines that the amendment is valid, it issues a full [Contract Formation](../protocol/actions#action-contract-formation) action including the full details of the contract, the updated version number and a new timestamp.

 From this moment, all transaction requests to the contract must abide by the amended rules.

 ![Updated Contract Formation action](https://raw.githubusercontent.com/tokenized/docs/master/images/contract-formation-action-amendment.svg?sanitize=true "Contract Formation Action Transaction") {.frame .centered .padded}

+<a name="contract-address-change"></a>
+### Contract Address Change

+It is very important when hosting a smart contract that the private key is not compromised.
+If it is, then someone could break the rules of the contract, steal tokens, and just generally wreak havoc on all participants.

+In the worst case scenario, in which the private key of the contract is compromised, there is a recovery option.
+This requires changing the contract private key and thereby changing the address.
+This requires that the contract was created with a "master" address specified.
+The private key for the "master" address should be kept in cold storage because if it is compromised, then there is no recovery.
+A [Contract Address Change](../protocol/actions#action-contract-address-change) message signed by the "master" key can be sent to the current contract address.
+This message specifies a new contract address that will be required for all future request messages.

 <a name="static-contracts"></a>
 ## Static Contracts